LukeeSucks/SquadCommunityBot/README.md

 - Server Status (Search for your server from discord and find out player count, map, server status and layer (THIS IS WIP AND STILL BUGGY AT THIS TIME)).
 - Console Commands (Allow users to see all possible commands in game with descriptions of what they do, client or administrator).
 - Easy-to-use clean drop menus and simple commands
-- Consitantly being activel maintained with up to date and correct information.
+- Consitantly being actively maintained with up to date and correct information.
 - Completely free for use by all users

 ## Getting Started